-Every holiday should be an adventure especially when it comes to trying new foods.
-Thailand has delicious fruit that is incredibly cheap such as bananas, mangos, watermelon and papaya, but if you want to try something exotic, check out these 7 Thai fruits that are tasty, healthy and unseen in western shops.
+Every holiday should be an adventure, especially when it comes to trying new foods.
+Thailand has delicious fruits that are incredibly cheap, such as bananas, mangos, watermelon and papaya, but if you want to try something exotic, check out these 7 Thai fruits that are tasty, healthy and unseen in Western shops.

 Durian ทุเรียน (thu-rian)

 Reputed to be the king of all fruits, this fruit is massive, sometimes weighing in at more than 10kg.
 It has a very strong smell, which means most people store it outdoors (yes, it really is that bad), but although the pungent smell sometimes turns many Western people off, it tastes creamy and delicious.
 You either love Durian or hate it, but Durian is one of the most popular fruits in Thailand, so it’s worth trying.
 Durian is available as a paste, and Durian-derived snacks are popular.
 It is in season from May to July.